Ringdown waves from hairy black holes: Summary and discussion

 In the construction of our hairy black hole models, we considered the effects of matter fields as perturbative deviations from the Schwarzschild and the Kerr solutions.
 In particular, we assumed the simplest form of the equations of state~\eqref{eq:ws} and focused only on the first-order perturbative effects of the matter field.
-It should be noted that our formulas given in Sec.~\ref{subsec:static:formulas} (also the formula~\eqref{lambda:gen}) for the static case, and those in Sec.~\ref{subsec:rotating:formulas} (see e.g., \eqref{eq:OmegaR0}, \eqref{eq:lamdaR0}) for the rotating case can apply for the general cases.
-It would therefore be interesting to extend our present analyses to higher-order perturbative analyses, just like higher-order WKB analyses, and to include more general equations of state, such as the polytrope type.
-Possible modifications of QNMs induced by matter fields or deviations from general relativity were also discussed by Cardoso et al.~\cite{Cardoso:2019mqo} and McManus et al.~\cite{McManus:2019ulj}, who considered perturbative deformations of the effective potential in the wave equations.
-It would be interesting to compare their results with those obtained in our analysis.
+It should be noted that our formulas given in Sec.~\ref{subsec:static:formulas} (also the formula~\eqref{eq:lambda:gen}) for the static case, and those in Sec.~\ref{subsec:rotating:formulas} (see e.g., \eqref{eq:OmegaR0}, \eqref{eq:lamdaR0}) for the rotating case can be applied to more general cases.
+It would therefore be interesting to extend our present analyses to higher-order perturbative analyses, just like higher-order WKB analyses, and to include more general equations of state, such as the polytropic models.

 Overall, our results suggest that black hole ringdown signals can probe not only the spacetime geometry, but also the physical nature of the matter environment and possible deviations from vacuum general relativity in the vicinity of black holes.